 Getting Started

-This guide will walk you through creating your first AvelPress application.
-We'll build a simple plugin that demonstrates the core concepts of the framework using the AvelPress CLI.
+This guide will walk you through creating your first AvelPress plugin using the AvelPress CLI.

 Installing the AvelPress CLI